Monday, 14 November 2022

 Eventually I found the start of the climb, indicated by a signboard with its name and a clear warning.

-I felt slightly nervous at this point, and felt this was the time to stop, make sure everything on my bike was properly adjusted, including being in a more than suitably low gear, making sure my front water bottle was replenished, and stripping off excess clothing.
+I felt slightly nervous at this point, and felt this was the time to stop, make sure everything on my bike was properly adjusted, including being in a more than suitably low gear, making sure my front water bottle was replenished, and I stripped off any excess clothing.

 False summit on The Struggle

 As the road curved around to the left it ramped up again, probably to around 20%.
 I could feel the real work was beginning now.
-Furthermore, this was a blind corner so I needed to have a bit of reserve to in case I met a van when rounding the corner.
-So I had to drop my pace again, but still keep enough cadence going so that I wouldn't keel over.
+Furthermore, on this blind corner I needed to have a bit of physiological reserve in case I met a van when rounding the corner.
+So I dropped my pace, while still keeping enough cadence to not keel over.
 This became a real grind as I had to just focus and tell myself - "this will pass".
 Not knowing what would be around the corner, I mentally prepared myself for another ramp.
 And sure enough, there was - this time going to the right.
 By this time there were no houses, so I no longer needed to worry about spectators!
 As the road snaked left and right, the number of trees as well as the houses thinned out and the valley came into view.

 Finally arrived at the Kirkstone Inn